allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 just changed the code, it has an uncommitted change, remember?
 So there is no task in ClearML yet with the change that we just made.
 So in order to get that running, we have to go into the task, run this first with this new PR, and now we actually get a new task right here with the exact commits in branch `video_example`, without any uncommitted changes, and if we now rerun our pipeline we should be good to go.
-So let me just go there it is almost done here.
+So let me just go there.
+It is almost done here.
 Yep, it's done so this should now be completed.
 And if I go back to our tests here, we can see that some of them have failed, so let's rerun the failed jobs.
 Now, in this case we should actually find a task in ClearML that has all our code changes, and it should work just nicely.